stackrox/kube-linter/docs/generated/checks.md

 **Description**: Indicates when a deployment-like object is running a container with an invalid container image

-**Remediation**: Use a container image with a proper image tag satisfying either the "AllowList" & "BlockList" regex patterns.
+**Remediation**: Use a container image with a specific tag other than latest.

 **Template**: [latest-tag](generated/templates.md#latest-tag)